tjgavlick/postcss-between/README.md

 # Between [![Build Status](https://travis-ci.org/tjgavlick/postcss-between.svg?branch=master)](https://travis-ci.org/tjgavlick/postcss-between)

-(Upcoming) [PostCSS] plugin that handles spacing between blocks for a more readable stylesheet.
+[PostCSS] plugin that handles spacing between blocks for a more readable stylesheet.

+Between will only affect the spaces between blocks; selector and in-rule formatting/ordering will remain untouched.
+Use it as the mastering to [perfectionist](https://www.npmjs.com/package/perfectionist)'s mixing, for example.

 - [Usage](#usage)
 - [Options](#options)